 Let’s take a look at a video game example to illustrate one end of the spectrum.
 Oblivion is very much a Sandbox game, with a strong geographic ((Most CRPGS work on a geographic slate.
 It’s certainly easiest to conceptualize in that medium, and allows the programmers to scale the difficulty of the opposition by geographic area.)) focus.
 Yeah, you get information to follow the main story along, but you also spend a fair bit of time just wandering around the countryside, stumbling across random dungeons ((Seriously, what’s with all the dungeons littering the countryside?
 Why does every little cleft in the rock open into a vast underground network of caves filled with monsters?
 Shouldn’t someone be doing something about that?)), and cleaning them out.

 The Armitage Files highlights the opposite end.
 Aside from the assumption that the game is set in Arkham, Massachusetts, there is very little concrete or geographical structure to the Sandbox.
 The occasional reference to a specific place – Kingsport, Zurich – is still just an informational cue for the game.
 Most of the clues could lead the characters anywhere.

 Most campaigns deal with going somewhere and doing something.
 IfÂ your Sandbox is primarily geographic, then characters will be going somewhere to see what’s there.
-They will look at the map, and say, “We go to Bitter Creek.
+They will look at the map ((Or whatever equivalent you have in the game.)), and say, “We go to Bitter Creek.
 What do we find there?”

 If it’s primarily informational, then characters will be going somewhere to do something specific.
 They will look at their information and say, “We head to Bitter Creek to find the missing prospectors.”